-Pediatric acute care nurse practitioners care for acutely ill, critically ill and chronically ill children and their families in a variety of practice settings, including but not limited to, inpatient and outpatient hospital settings, emergency departments and home care settings.
-Graduates of this program are prepared to provide expert clinical care to meet the specialized physiological and psychological needs of children and adolescents with complex acute, critical and chronic health conditions and/or urgent, emergent and life-threatening conditions.
+Pediatric acute care nurse practitioners care for acutely ill, critically ill, and chronically ill children and their families in various practice settings, including but not limited to inpatient and outpatient hospital settings, emergency departments, and home care settings.
+Graduates of this program are prepared to provide expert clinical care to meet the specialized physiological and psychological needs of children and adolescents with complex acute, critical, and chronic health conditions and/or urgent, emergent, and life-threatening conditions.

-Graduates are eligible for national certification as a pediatric acute care nurse practitioner by the Certification Board of Pediatric Nurse Practitioners (PNCB).
+Graduates are eligible for national certification as pediatric acute care nurse practitioners by the Certification Board of Pediatric Nurse Practitioners (PNCB).

 Track Coordinator: Michael Anthony Maymi DNP, APRN, CPNP-AC, CCRN